OpenSWATH/documentation/docs/pyprophet.rst

    pyprophet subsample --in=$run --out=$run_subsampled --subsample_ratio=0.1
    done

-   pyprophet merge --template=library.pqp --out=model.osw *.osws
+   pyprophet merge osw --template=library.pqp --out=model.osw *.osws

 We then learn a classifer on MS1/MS2-level and store the results in ``model.osw``: